CJS-96/HMC-Code-NaCl/HMC_Parallel_Code/README.md

 mpirun -np ${TotalSimulations}*${ProcessorsPerSimulations} ./delta_Fmn ${TotalSimulations}

-Note: Please ensure that all the pre-requisite compiler modules and libraries are set correctly.
+Note: Please ensure that all the pre-requisite compiler modules and libraries are set correctly before running.